-I really thought when Henry started sorting that each shape would be thrown into a pile.
+I was sure when Henry started sorting that he would throw each shape into a pile.

 Walls of cubes, cylinders, and rectangles.

-And piles of ‘boards’ [as Henry called them], those were the long skinny rectangles.
+And piles of ‘big boards’ and ‘small boards’ (as Henry called them), those were the long skinny rectangles.

 Henry also built a tunnel with the blocks that have the half circle cut out of them.

-Towards the end of the sorting, Henry told me that it was almost time for the semi to come and get a load.
+Towards the end of the sorting activity, Henry told me that it was almost time for the semi to come and get a load.

-He had 18 loads of blocks to take [or so he told me].
+He had 18 big loads of blocks to take (or so he told me).